Animatnetic/data-glass-prototype/README.md

 3. Set up Supabase:
    - Create a new Supabase project
+   - Go to your Supabase project dashboard
+   - Navigate to 'Project Settings' -> 'API'
+   - Copy your Project URL and anon/public key
    - Run the SQL migration in `supabase/migrations/create_scrapes_table.sql`
    - Deploy the Edge Functions:
      ```bash